ehpor/hcipy/doc/performance.rst

 Field Implementation
 --------------------

 Originally, HCIPy used :class:`~hcipy.field.OldStyleField`, which subclasses :class:`numpy.ndarray` directly.
-While this approach provided seamless integration with NumPy operations, it came with several significant limitations.
-The direct subclassing of numpy.ndarray created architectural constraints that made it difficult to extend functionality and led to known subclassing issues.
+While this approach provided seamless integration with NumPy operations, it came with significant limitations.
+Subclassing numpy.ndarray directly made extension difficult and introduced known subclassing issues.
 Most importantly, OldStyleField was limited to NumPy operations only, preventing users from leveraging alternative backends such as GPUs or other array computing libraries.

 To address these limitations, HCIPy introduced :class:`~hcipy.field.NewStyleField`, which implements the `Python Array API standard <https://data-apis.org/array-api/latest/>`_.
-The Python Array API is a standardized interface for array computing that enables interoperability between different array libraries.
+The Array API is a standardized interface for array computing that enables interoperability between different array libraries.
 It defines a common set of operations and behaviors that array libraries can implement, allowing code written to the standard to work with any compliant backend without modification.
+NewStyleField wraps array data from any Array API-compliant backend rather than subclassing numpy.ndarray.
+This means that when you create a Field with a CuPy array, all operations on that Field will use CuPy's GPU-accelerated implementations.
+When you create a Field with a JAX array, you get JAX's capabilities for automatic differentiation and compilation.
+The Field itself remains agnostic to which backend is being used, delegating all array operations to the underlying Array API implementation.

 The Array API provides several key benefits for HCIPy.
 First, it enables true backend agnosticism - the same HCIPy code can run on NumPy for CPU computation, CuPy for NVIDIA GPU acceleration, JAX for automatic differentiation and accelerator support, or any other Array API-compliant library.
-Second, it provides a cleaner, more maintainable architecture that avoids the subclassing issues inherent in OldStyleField.
+Second, it provides a cleaner, more maintainable architecture that avoids the subclassing issues of OldStyleField.
 Third, it positions HCIPy for future compatibility as more scientific Python libraries adopt the Array API standard.

-NewStyleField works by wrapping array data from any Array API-compliant backend rather than subclassing numpy.ndarray.
-This means that when you create a Field with a CuPy array, all operations on that Field will use CuPy's GPU-accelerated implementations.
-When you create a Field with a JAX array, you get JAX's capabilities for automatic differentiation and compilation.
-The Field itself remains agnostic to which backend is being used, delegating all array operations to the underlying Array API implementation.

 .. note::
-   **NewStyleField is currently experimental.** While it provides better performance and flexibility through Array API compliance, many :class:`~hcipy.optics.OpticalElement` subclasses do not yet support it.
+   **NewStyleField is currently experimental.** While it provides better performance and flexibility through Array API compliance, not many :class:`~hcipy.optics.OpticalElement` subclasses support it as of time of writing.
 Support for NewStyleField is actively being added to the codebase, but until complete compatibility is achieved, you may encounter limitations when using NewStyleField with certain optical elements.

 Using GPU Acceleration
 ^^^^^^^^^^^^^^^^^^^^^^